MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospectives/0_cross_cultural_collaboration.md

 # 📝 Milestone 0 Reflection

-This is a quick retrospective to reflect on how we worked together during Milestone 0.
+This is a quick retrospective to reflect on how we worked together Milestone 0.
 The goal is to highlight what went well, what could be improved, and how we can grow stronger as a team moving forward.